-Producing clean, safe drinking water for HCWSA customers
+Producing clean, safe drinking water for HCWA customers

-The HCWSA owns two drinking water treatment facilities, the Tussahaw and Towaliga Plants.
+The HCWA owns two drinking water treatment facilities, the Tussahaw and Towaliga Plants.

 The Tussahaw Water Treatment Plant has a production capacity of 13 million gallons per day (MGD), with infrastructure in place to expand capacity another 13 MGD if necessary in the future.